 The Peter Porter Poetry Prize (worth a total of $8,500) is currently open and will close 1 October 2019.

 Does ABR accept short story submissions?

-ABR is proud to present the ABR Elizabeth Jolley Short Story Prize (worth $12,500).
+ABR is proud to present the ABR Elizabeth Jolley Short Story Prize (worth a total of $12,500).
 The Jolley Prize – open to writers in English in any country – is one of the world’s most prestigious prizes for an original short story.
-Entries in the 2019 Jolley Prize close will open in late 2018.
+Entries in the 2019 Jolley Prize close at midnight on Wednesday, May 1.